nobody-famous/alive-lsp/README.md

 just be sure to also configure the port if you specify one on the command for starting the server.

 ## Using the server outside of vscode

 Take a look at thread [#31](https://github.com/nobody-famous/alive-lsp/issues/31)

+## Developing Alive-lsp Code

+If you are interesting in making changes to Alive-lsp you should take a look at the [Development Notes](README-dev.md).